MarinaYDA/corp-banking-analytics-portfolio/README.md

   - written business summary for risk / portfolio stakeholders

 - `project2_corp_rating_early_warning/`
-  Corporate rating panel & early-warning default model:
+  Corporate rating panel & early-warning modeling:
   - synthetic obligor–quarter panel (`corp_rating_panel.csv`)
   - EDA on ratings, migrations, and default rates
   - baseline early-warning models (LogReg, Random Forest, Gradient Boosting)
   - feature importance and business interpretation

-Each project has its own `README.md` that goes into more detail.
+Each project has its own `README.md` that goes into more detail and clearly states that the work is **synthetic** and goes beyond what I did in my prior banking role.

 ---

 ## Project 1 – Corporate Exposure & Concentration

-**Goal:** Monitor large corporate exposures and concentration risk by obligor, sector, and country, similar to a wholesale / corporate banking **limit and portfolio monitoring** pack.
+**Goal:** Recreate a simple **exposure and concentration pack** for large corporate obligors, similar to what is used in wholesale / corporate banking to monitor single-name, sector, and country concentrations.

+This project is **inspired by the type of data and reports** I worked with in banking (SQL + Excel), but:

+- the data is **fully synthetic**, and
+- all Python / Power BI elements are built specifically for this portfolio.

 Highlights: